 Bespoke retirement: Switzerland's four retirement models

 Retirement is a milestone in your professional life.
 That is why it needs to be planned well.
-Whether you choose to retire early at 58 or defer retirement until 70, and whether you take a partial retirement in stages or retire upon reaching the AHV retirement age: Learn about the pros and cons of the different retirement models and find out more in informative articles.
+Whether you choose to retire early at 58 or defer retirement until 70, and whether you take a partial retirement in stages or retire upon reaching the reference age: Learn about the pros and cons of the different retirement models and find out more in informative articles.
 These will help you find out which retirement model is best suited to your personal situation.

 It's better to think about your retirement today than to put it off until tomorrow.
 Timely, comprehensive planning is absolutely essential when it comes to choosing the right retirement model.
 A sensible way to start is by calculating your financial needs after retirement.
 By comparing your living costs and other expenses before and after retirement, you'll learn whether your financial resources are sufficient for your desired form of retirement.

 Switzerland's Old Age and Survivors' Insurance (AHV) offers insured flexibility when it comes to drawing their pension.
 Pension funds also allow you to tailor your retirement.
 In addition to entering retirement normally upon reaching the statutory reference age, you can also retire earlier, later, or in stages.

 Each retirement model has both financial and personal consequences that you should be familiar with when planning your retirement.
 It is therefore worth comparing the advantages and disadvantages of the various retirement models.
 How much importance you give to each individual point will depend upon your own personal needs.
 More free time might be the deciding factor for some, while for others, a larger pension may make all the difference.